 When a STA with management frame protection negotiated receives a group addressed robust management

-frame protected by BIP, BIP-GMAC-128 or BIP-GMAC-256, it shall
+frame protected by BIP, BIP-CMAC-256, BIP-GMAC-128 or BIP-GMAC-256, it shall

 Extract and save the received MIC value, and compute a verifier over the concatenation of (AAD || Management Frame Body || MME) with the MIC field masked to 0 in the MME.
-For BIP, the verifier is AES-128-CMAC; for BIP-GMAC-128, the verifier is AES-128-GMAC; and, for BIP-GMAC-256, the verifier is AES-256-GMAC.
+For BIP, the verifier is AES-128-CMAC; for BIP-CMAC-256, the verifier is AES-256-CMAC; for BIP-GMAC-128, the verifier is AES-128-GMAC; and, for BIP-GMAC-256, the verifier is AES-256-GMAC.
 If the result does not match the received MIC value, then the receiver shall discard the frame and increment the dot11RSNAStatsCMACICVErrors counter by 1.

 Instruct the editor to append the following row to Table 11-4: